 Bilingual books are good too.
 Bilingual Bibles are easy to find online.
 For language learning, you probably don’t want to use old translations with archaic language.
 You probably want something like the NIV, not KJV.

 Be careful about buying children’s fiction.
 Good authors choose unusual ways of saying things and they’ll be too hard for us to understand in a foreign language.
 Take this sentence from Ralph S. Mouse, a book for elementary school students.

 Night winds, moaning around corners and whistling through cracks, dashed snow against the windows of the Mountain View Inn.

 That is the first sentence of the book.
 It would be awful to read in a foreign language you are not proficient in yet.

 Some people read flash cards to become bilingual.
-The make their flashcards by copying sentences they want to remember from subtitles, songs, articles and books.
+They make their flashcards by copying sentences they want to remember from subtitles, songs, articles and books.
 When they review their flashcards, they simply read them aloud.
 Anki is a free program for making and reviewing flashcards.

 Read aloud regularly to get your mouth used to trying to speak the language.
 Make it a habit to always read your flash cards aloud.
 Read books aloud to yourself sometimes.

-- Take a course.
+- Take a self study course at home.

 - Find a Netflix show in the language you want to learn that has subtitles.

 - Go to your app store for apps by and for speakers of your target language